renevdhoek/renevdhoek/README.md

 ### Hi there 👋
 I'm a software engineer who is passionate about creating software and extending technologies that can help in any way possible.
-Some technologies I enjoy working with include DotNet, AspNet, MVC, Blazor, JavaScript, Kendo UI, APIs, Markdown, HTML, SVG, SQL, OData and many others.
+Some technologies I enjoy working with include DotNet, AspNet, Vue, Blazor, SVG, and many others.
+Underneath I created a personal roadmap

 ```mermaid
 mindmap